carpentries-incubator/workflows-nextflow/episodes/03-workflow_parameters.md

 ~~~
 {: .language-bash}

-This run the process NUM_LINES twice, once for each file it matches.
+This runs the process NUM_LINES twice, once for each file it matches.

 ~~~
 N E X T F L O W  ~  version 21.04.0